Trenza1ore/ViZDoom-Contrib/docs/api/cpp/doom_game.md

 Returns the current category-to-classes mapping.
 This mapping shows which classes belong to each category in the current classification system.
+If a custom category mapping is set, it returns the custom mapping.
+Otherwise, it returns the default mapping.
 The class names are lowercase.

 Note: added in 1.3.0.